Amkic/Focus_Scientific_ML/README.md

-POD, Greedy and DEIM applied to the 1D Burgers Equation 📌 Overview

 This repository presents a complete implementation of projection-based reduced order modeling (ROM) techniques applied to a nonlinear partial differential equation: the 1D Burgers equation.

 The project combines:

-a high-fidelity finite volume solver (FOM),
+- a high-fidelity finite volume solver (FOM),

-snapshot-based model reduction,
+- snapshot-based model reduction,

-Proper Orthogonal Decomposition (POD),
+- Proper Orthogonal Decomposition (POD),

-Greedy reduced basis construction,
+- Greedy reduced basis construction,

-hyper-reduction using DEIM,

-and a quantitative comparison between full and reduced models.
+- hyper-reduction using DEIM, and a quantitative comparison between full and reduced models.

 The goal is to achieve significant computational speed-up while preserving accuracy, a key challenge in scientific computing, digital twins, and physics-informed AI.